Closet Full of Sheep: Dyeing Lessons

 For all its faults, I still love my first vest—it has a rustic, folk art look that suits the yarn.
 Plus, this project taught me to use acid dyes on protein fibers.
 Often we learn more from our “failures” than from our successes.

-Next time, we’ll look at my first pair of handspun socks, which taught me an entirely different set of lessons!
+Next time with dyeing lessons, we’ll look at my first pair of handspun socks, which taught me an entirely different set of lessons!

 P.S.
-Avoid my mistakes with the dyebath and drown your yarn in breathtaking colors with Deb Menz’s classic video Dyeing in the Kitchen and Felicia Lo’s new book Dyeing to Spin & Knit.
+Avoid my mistakes with the dyebath, and drown your yarn in breathtaking colors with Deb Menz’s classic video Dyeing in the Kitchen, and Felicia Lo’s new eBook Dyeing to Spin & Knit.
 These experts walk you through all the techniques and provide stunning inspiration for your own dyeing adventures.